-Direct use importance rating Indirect use importance rating Please explain Sufficient amounts of good quality freshwater available for use Important Important In our production process, we use water resources for cooling water and steam.
+importance Please explain Sufficient amounts of good quality freshwater available for use Important Important In our production process, we use water resources for cooling water and steam.
 Employees also need sufficient water of proper quality for drinking and washing.
-In addition, sufficient quantity and quality of water also is indispensable throughout the value chain for the production of various raw material and components, such as natural rubber, synthetic rubber, carbon, cord, and steel belt, among others.
-Our suppliers use water resources for washing, cooling water and steam.
+In addition, sufficient quantity and quality of water also is indispensable throughout the value chain for the production of various raw material and components, such as natural rubber, synthetic rubber, carbon black, cord, and steel belt, among others.
+Our suppliers use water resources for washing, cooling and steam.
 Therefore, continuous use of sufficient amounts of freshwater of adequate quality is important for continuing operation of our business (direct operations) and our value chain (indirect operations).
-According to the result of the "Future Water Stress" of the World Resources Institute (WRI) Aqueduct analysis, we believe that our water dependency in direct/indirect use will not change much in the future.
-However, if abnormal weather such as high temperature and/or drought occur frequently, the importance of water security will be higher.
-Sufficient amounts of recycled, brackish and/or produced water available for use Important Important In our production process, we use recycled water as cooling water.
-For example, sewage-treated water is used as cooling water or steam.
+At this time, we do not plan to make major changes in production methods for either our direct operations or indirect operations, so we do not believe that there will be any major changes in our future water dependency.
+Sufficient amounts of recycled, brackish and/or produced water available for use In our production process, we use recycled water as cooling water.
+For example, sewage-treated water is used as cooling or steam.
 Also in our value chain (raw material production sites), recycled water is being utilized as cooling water.
 Therefore, continuous use of sufficient amount of recycled water is important for continuing operation of our business (direct operations) and our value chain (indirect operations).
-According to the result of the "Future Water Stress" of the World Resources Institute (WRI) Aqueduct analysis, we believe that our water dependency in direct/indirect use will not change much in the future.
-However, if abnormal weather such as high temperature and/or drought occur frequently, the importance of water security will be higher.
+At this time, we do not plan to make major changes in production methods for either our direct operations or indirect operations, so we do not believe that there will be any major changes in our future water dependency.